These eggless brownies are gooey, fudgy, and made with simple ingredients you probably already have at home.

 - 1 cup water

-- 1/2 cup butter or oil, (coconut oil or palm shortening work great)
+- 1/2 cup melted butter or oil, (avocado oil, coconut oil, or palm shortening)

 - 2/3 cup cocoa powder